werner291/geometry/README.md

 A small collection of geometry utilities and algorithms for 3D computational geometry.

+⚠️ **Warning**: This code is currently in an unstable state and should not be used in production environments.
+The API may change without notice and there may be bugs or incomplete implementations.

 ## Features

 - **Primitive Geometry**: Points, lines, triangles, rays, segments, and axis-aligned bounding boxes